-The Government’s White Paper Trust, Assurance and Safety (2007) directed that all health and social care regulators in the UK introduce a system of revalidation where ‘registrants can periodically demonstrate their continued fitness to practise’ and ‘that its intensity and frequency needs to be proportionate to the risks inherent in the work in which each practitioner is involved.’
+The Government’s White Paper Trust, Assurance and Safety (2007) directed all UK health and social care regulators to introduce a system of revalidation where ‘…registrants can periodically demonstrate their continued fitness to practise…’ and ‘…its intensity and frequency needs to be proportionate to the risks inherent in the work in which each practitioner is involved.’

-In developing our continuing fitness to practise proposals, the organisation is mindful that any approach should be proportionate to risk and targeted towards those areas of practice which pose the greatest risk.
-To build the evidence base for our intended approach the organisation has commissioned two pieces of research.
+In developing our continuing fitness to practise or revalidation proposals, the organisation is mindful that any approach should be proportionate to risk posed by practitioners and the areas practise.
+To build the evidence base for our intended approach the organisation commissioned two pieces of research.

-2. investigating the risks associated with return-to-practice and consider how these can be minimised
+- investigating the risks associated with return-to-practice and how these could be minimised, and

-The second piece of commissioned research was provided by Prime Research UK Ltd and this was reported to Council in January 2014.
-This research gave an overview of the continuing fitness to practise processes of other professions, the healthcare regulators in the UK and the pharmacy profession worldwide to produce an increasing understanding of the nature, scale and effectiveness of the different approaches to managing continuing fitness to practise.
-Acopy of the researchreport is provided here Assuring Continuing FtP report 2014 .
+- Research completed by Prime Research UK in January 2014, gave an overview of the processes for continuing fitness to practise and revalidation of other professions, the healthcare regulators in the UK, and the pharmacy profession worldwide, to provide a greater understanding of the nature, scale and effectiveness of the different approaches to managing continuing fitness to practise.
+A copy of the research report is provided here Assuring Continuing FtP report 2014